We look at the value of World Hyatt points, their pros and cons and what type of traveler can get the most out of them.

 Hyatt points value

-By our estimates, Hyatt points are the most valuable of any hotel program point.
+By Bankrate’s estimates, Hyatt points are the most valuable of any hotel program point.
 In fact, Hyatt points trump the value of many airline loyalty programs.
-We value Hyatt points at 2 cents per point, which, as you can see from our chart below, exceeds the value of United and Delta miles and rivals the value of AAdvantage miles:
+We value Hyatt points at an average of 2.1 cents per point, which exceeds the value of Delta SkyMiles (1.3 cents) and Wyndham Rewards (0.9 cents).

 How we value Hyatt points

-We value Hyatt points by dividing the number of points by the average dollar amount of a standard room award with Hyatt (including taxes and fees).
-To calculate the average value of a standard room, we’ve taken a sampling of hotels from each hotel tier and looked at the price of a standard room across multiple dates.
+We value Hyatt points by dividing the average dollar amount of a standard room award with Hyatt (including taxes and fees) by the number of points per night.
+To calculate the average value of a standard room, we’ve taken a sampling of hotels from each category and looked at the price of a standard room across multiple dates.

-As you can see from our table below, the value of standard room nights with Hyatt is consistently high across all hotel tiers.
-The value is particularly high for the first tier of hotels (where there is also an abundance of hotel options):
+As you can see from our table below, the value of standard room nights with Hyatt is relatively high across all hotel categories (as of the time of writing).
+The value is particularly high for hotels in Award Category 2 and Category 8:

 Hyatt standard room rewards